Last Updated on February 14, 2025

 Cobija | 30% | $1.30 | $1.90 |

-We have a complete guide comparing the cost of living between Bolivia and the US, with all the details for different types of expenses: The cost of living in Bolivia vs USA, all the involved numbers.
+We have a comprehensive guide comparing the cost of living between Bolivia and the US, with detailed information on various types of expenses: Cost of Living in Bolivia vs. the US: All the Numbers and Details.

 A) Cobija

-This small city located in the frontier between Bolivia and Brazil is the most expensive one that you will find in our country, where prices of goods and services are on average 30% or 40% more costly than in La Paz and Oruro.
+This small city, located on the border between Bolivia and Brazil, is the most expensive city in our country.
+Prices for goods and services are, on average, 30% to 40% higher than in La Paz and Oruro.

-This is because Cobija is very inaccessible and it’s in the middle of the Amazonas jungle, having a very tropical climate, also being surrounded only just by wild rainforest and not having access to an efficient system of transportation, with bad roads and long trips to bring goods and products into the city.
+This is because Cobija is very remote and situated in the middle of the Amazon rainforest.
+It has a very tropical climate and is surrounded solely by dense rainforest, lacking access to an efficient transportation system.
+Roads are in poor condition, and long journeys are required to transport goods and products into the city.

-We advise you against moving into Cobija, there you are not going to find any foreigners beyond Brazilians (actually many of them), and the standard of living is very poor compared with a developed country.
+We advise against relocating to Cobija.
+You won’t find any foreigners there besides Brazilians (of whom there are many), and the standard of living is very low compared to that of a developed country.

 B) Trinidad

-Trinidad City is another one that is located in the tropical region of Bolivia, in the middle of the Amazonas jungle.
-It’s a pretty inaccessible city with little population.
-To reach this city, you need to spend a lot on transportation and it’s the same for many goods and services needed there.
-Because of this and also because of its climate, Trinidad has a lot of overpriced goods and services.
+Trinidad City is another city located in Bolivia’s tropical region, in the heart of the Amazon rainforest.
+It’s a relatively inaccessible city with a small population.
+Reaching this city requires significant transportation expenses, and the same applies to many goods and services needed there.
+Due to this and its climate, Trinidad has many overpriced goods and services.

-We don’t recommend you to move into this city.
-Similarly to Cobija, it doesn’t offer a good standard of living, and as you can see, it has overpriced goods and services by up to 30%.
+We don’t recommend relocating to this city.
+Similar to Cobija, it doesn’t offer a good standard of living, and as you can see, it has inflated prices for goods and services, up to 30% higher.

 C) Santa Cruz De La Sierra

-Santa Cruz city is the most important city in Bolivia.
-It’s also the first choice for expats from developed countries moving to the country.
-But this city is a little bit overpriced when compared to La Paz or Oruro cities.
-Prices of goods and services there can be up to 20% higher than in those other cities and 10% higher than the national average.
+Santa Cruz is Bolivia’s most important city.
+It’s also the top choice for expats from developed countries moving to Bolivia.
+However, this city is slightly more expensive compared to La Paz or Oruro.
+Prices for goods and services can be up to 20% higher than in those cities and 10% above the national average.

-This city has a higher cost of living because of its location, which is far away to import areas and frontiers, also its tropical weather, its size, with a population of nearly 2 million habitants, and its transportation system of goods and services, which is more complex than elsewhere.
-This is why Santa Cruz has a little bit of overpricing in its cost of living.
+This city has a higher cost of living due to its location, which is far from import areas and borders.
+Its tropical climate, its size (with a population of nearly 2 million inhabitants), and its more complex goods and services transportation system also contribute.
+These factors explain why Santa Cruz has slightly elevated living costs.

-Nevertheless, we encourage you to move into this city if you want to live in Bolivia, as you can see in our dedicated guide about the places where foreigners really live in our country: Where do expats live in Bolivia?
+Nevertheless, we encourage you to consider moving to this city if you want to live in Bolivia, as you can see in our dedicated guide about the places where foreigners actually reside in our country: Where do expats live in Bolivia?
 All the details and facts.

-There is another phenomenon that occurs in Bolivia, and it’s that towns around the country and rural areas have a lot more expensive prices for everything than major cities.
-This is because it’s very difficult to get goods and services to these far away places.
+Another phenomenon that occurs in Bolivia is that towns and rural areas have significantly higher prices for everything compared to major cities.
+This is because transporting goods and services to these remote locations is very difficult.

-The cost of living in small towns of Bolivia, and also in rural areas, can be up to 100% more expensive in some cases.
-You’ll find that food, apparel, transportation, and other important stuff sometimes will be even twice as pricey as in major urban areas of the country.
+The cost of living in small Bolivian towns, and also in rural areas, can be up to 100% higher in some cases.
+You’ll find that food, apparel, transportation, and other essential items are sometimes even twice as expensive as in major urban areas.

-But don’t worry, almost no foreigner or expat lives in these places.
-Outside tourism, these locations don’t meet the conditions that people from overseas may expect for a decent standard of living.
-So, almost no one from other countries, and even fewer from 1st tier countries, choose to live in small towns or rural areas of Bolivia, then you shouldn’t either.
+But don’t worry; almost no foreigners or expats live in these places.
+Apart from tourism, these locations don’t meet the expectations of people from overseas for a reasonable standard of living.
+Therefore, almost no one from other countries, and even fewer from developed nations, choose to live in Bolivia’s small towns or rural areas, *and neither should you*.

 Conclusions:

-In this note about how much is really the gap between the cost of living among the principal cities of Bolivia, you’ve seen that actually there is not too much difference between each of them, only up to 30%.
-You also learned that the cheapest cities to live in our country are La Paz and Oruro, with La Paz city being the cheapest major city the country currently has.
+In this article about the cost of living disparities among Bolivia’s principal cities, you’ve seen that the difference isn’t substantial, only up to 30%.
+You’ve also learned that the most affordable cities to live in are La Paz and Oruro, with La Paz being the most affordable major city in the country.

-Also, you’ve seen that Santa Cruz City, which is the first option for people moving from overseas, has a cost of living 20% higher than La Paz or Oruro, and 10% above the national average.
-Additionally, you have seen that Cochabamba, another important city in Bolivia, has a cost of living that is equal to the national average of the country.
+You’ve also seen that Santa Cruz City, the primary choice for people relocating from overseas, has a cost of living 20% higher than La Paz or Oruro, and 10% above the national average.
+Additionally, you’ve learned that Cochabamba, another important city in Bolivia, has a cost of living that aligns with the national average.

-Finally, you now know that small towns and rural areas of our country have way more expensive costs of living and the prices of goods and services in these places can be up to 2x more costly than in major Bolivian cities.
-But anyways, almost no foreigner or expat lives in those places.
+Finally, you now know that small towns and rural areas of our country have significantly higher living costs, and prices for goods and services in these locations can be up to twice as high as in major Bolivian cities.
+However, almost no foreigners or expats reside in those areas.